chloehudzik/workfront-learn.en/help/fusion/5-execution-history-and-scheduling/execution-history-walkthrough.md

 ---
 # Execution history walkthrough

-## Overview

-Review the execution history for the “Using the mighty filter” scenario to understand what happened when executions occurred and how they were structured when they were run.
+Review the execution history for the "Using the mighty filter" scenario to understand what happened when executions occurred and how they were structured when they were run.

 ![An image of execution history in a Fusion scenario](assets/execution-history-and-scheduling-1.png)